Gas Prices by State – A Complete Overview

 Diesel fuel costs more than regular gas, but it’s less expensive than mid-grade and premium gasoline.
 In this category, Mississippi offers the cheapest average gas price by state of $2.937 per gallon.
 Americans living in Texas and Louisiana pay the 2nd and 3rd lowest diesel fuel prices by state of $2.948 and $2.471.
 The average price of gas in Hawaii is the second-highest for diesel, at $4.569 per gallon.
 The California gas prices are the most expensive at $4.709.
 Nevada rounds up the list of the three worst states for diesel prices, with local residents paying $3.953 for this type of gas.

 State gas tax affects all the current gas prices in the table above.
 Some states have high taxation on gas, and that’s why gasoline costs more there.
 In some states, however, fuel is expensive despite the low taxes.
 Meaning, while taxes indeed affect the average gas prices by state, they don’t play the most critical role.

 Alaska, Missouri, and Mississippi have the lowest gas tax by state.
-While Missouri and Mississippi have low gasoline prices, Alaska has the 6th highest gas prices by state.
+While Missouri and Mississippi have low gasoline prices, Alaska has the 8th highest gas prices by state.
 California, in addition to having the highest average gas price in the country, also has the highest gas tax.
-Alaskans pay only 13.77 cents in taxes per gallon, while Californians need to cough up 62.47 cents per gallon.
-Pennsylvania and Illinois are the only two states where residents pay taxes of over 50 cents per gallon.
+Alaskans pay only 14.98 cents in taxes per gallon, while Californians need to cough up 66.98 cents per gallon.

 States With Variable Gas Taxes